Goh Liu Ying: Career

 In 2009, Goh and Chan reached their first international tournament final at the Vietnam Open but were defeated by Flandy Limpele and Cheng Wen-hsing.
-At the 2009 Southeast Asian Games, she won gold in women's team event and bronze in mixed doubles event.
+At the 2009 SEA Games, she won gold in women's team event and bronze in mixed doubles event.

 In 2010, they came to prominence when they won the Badminton Asia Championships after defeating South Korean's Yoo Yeon-seong and Kim Min-jung in the final.
 At the 2010 Commonwealth Games, she won the gold medal in mixed team event.
 In the mixed doubles event, Goh and Chan lost the bronze medal match to Chayut Triyachart and Yao Lei.
 At the 2010 Asian Games they lost in the first round to eventual winner, Shin Baek-cheol and Lee Hyo-jung.

 In 2011, they were defeated by Indonesian pair, Tontowi Ahmad and Lilyana Natsir in the final of the Malaysia Open.
 They won the Bitburger Open by defeating Denmark's Thomas Laybourn and Kamilla Rytter Juhl.

 In 2012, they became the first Malaysian mixed doubles pair to reach the semi-finals of the All England Open but lost to Tontowi Ahmad and Liliyana Natsir.
 In the following month, they became the runner-up of Australia Open after losing to Chinese Taipei's Chen Hung-Ling and Cheng Wen-Hsing in the final.
 They gained their first ever Malaysia Open crown by beating Indonesian pair, Irfan Fadhilah and Weni Anggraini.

 Goh and Chan represented Malaysia at the 2012 Summer Olympics.
 They were the first ever Malaysian mixed doubles pair to qualify for the Olympic Games.
 They lost all three group matches and failed to progress to quarter-finals in their Olympics debut.
 In the same year, Goh and Chan won their first Super Series tournament at the Japan Open by beating Muhammad Rijal and Lilyana Natsir.
 In November 2012, they reached the final of China Open but were defeated by top seed, Xu Chen and Ma Jin in straight sets.
 They were ranked 3rd in the world at their career high at the end of 2012.

 In 2014, Goh decided to undergo knee surgery to fix her aggravating right knee.
 While she was recovering, Goh enrolled into a modelling academy and did some modelling for the sports of badminton.
 After a total of 11-month hiatus due to recovery, Goh resumed her partnership with Chan in 2015.

 They won three titles in 2015, the Polish Open, Russian Open and the Mexico Open.
-At the 2015 Southeast Asian Games, they won silver after losing to Indonesia's Praveen Jordan and Debby Susanto in a very tightly contested mixed doubles final.
+At the 2015 SEA Games, they won silver after losing to Indonesia's Praveen Jordan and Debby Susanto in a very tightly contested mixed doubles final.
 Goh also won silver in women's team event.